reduxkotlin/redux-kotlin/docs/introduction/GettingStarted.md

 // Current State: 2
 store.dispatch(Decrement())
 // Current State: 1

+//Removes the reference to the subscription functions.
+//Must be called when subscription is no longer needed to avoid a
+//memory leak.
+unsubscribe()
 ```

 Instead of mutating the state directly, you specify the mutations you want to happen with plain